pabloleonalcaide/katas/greeting kata/README.md

 4. **Handle two names**
   * Handle the input of two names.
 When ​name​ is an array of two names, then both names should be printed.
 Forexample, when ​name​ is [“Jill”, “Jane”], then the method should return the string “Hello, Jill and Jane”
 5. **Handle more than two names**
   * Handle the arbitrarily names of input.
 When ​name​ represents more than two names, separate them with commas and close with and Oxford command “and”.
-For example, when ​name​ is [“Amy”, “Brian”, “Charlotte”], then themethod should return the string “Hello, Amy, Brian, and Charlotte”
+For example, when ​name​ is [“Amy”, “Brian”, “Charlotte”], then the method should return the string “Hello, Amy, Brian, and Charlotte”
 6. **Handle mixing of normal and shouted names**
   * Allow for mixing of normal and shouted names by separating the responses into two greetings.
 For example, whenname​ is [“Amy”, “BRIAN”, “Charlotte”], then the method should return the string “Hello, Amy and Charlotte.
 ANDHELLO BRIAN!”
 7. **Split names with commas into separate entries**